 Trusts are a great way to safeguard your children by making sure your money is protected and that it’s used to care for your kids according to your wishes.
 Depending on your family and your life, a provider lawyer can tailor a Trust to meet your specific needs.
 Each state has laws governing Trusts.
 Join LegalShield today and contact your provider law firm for assistance.

 Should you use a Living Trust, Testamentary Trust or a Revocable Trust?

 Probate can take up to 2 years to resolve an estate, running up legal bills of more than $12,000, on average.
-Transferring assets to a trust allows them to pass without the hassle of probate.
-Trusts are a powerful tool to avoid probate and available for estates of any size.
+Transferring assets to a Trust allows them to pass without the hassle of Probate.
+Trusts are a powerful tool to avoid Probate and are available for estates of any size.

 Select a topic to learn more:

 Finding solutions to your legal issues doesn’t have to be stressful, complicated or expensive.
 LegalShield puts the power of legal representation within reach of any individual, family, or business.
 We work hard to make it easy, simple, and affordable to get the legal help you need, when you need it.